Faculty

 Holly Koteen-Soulé received her BA and MA from Antioch University in Seattle and studied Waldorf education at Emerson College.
 She was a Waldorf Early Childhood teacher for 25 years, first at the Seattle Waldorf School and then at the Bright Water School, where she taught Kindergarten and also pioneered the first Parent and Child classes in the Seattle area.
 She was a founding member of Sound Circle Center and is currently serving as the Director of Early Childhood Education.
 She is a member of the WECAN Board and served as the WECAN Coordinator of Teacher Education for five years.
 She is also member of the Pedagogical Section Council of the Anthroposophical Society.

-EC Teacher Training Assistant Program Director
+Early Childhood Assistant Program Director

 Somer Serpe trained as an artist and as a teacher, earning her BFA degree at Parsons School of Design and her Masters in Waldorf Early Childhood Education at Sunbridge College.
 After teaching Nursery and Kindergarten at the Great Barrington Rudolf Steiner School for 15 years, Somer now leads the Parent Child Program.
 Somer is a Northeast Regional Representative for WECAN and serves as a mentor for teachers and schools as well as an inspirational coach for parents.
 She leads workshops and parent education opportunities around the country.
 In the classroom, Somer enjoys gardening, puppetry, singing, purposeful work and creating healing stories for children and parents.